trainyboy/Chat-Ivy-League-Demo/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ## USERS

-### - Users can create an account and login.
+### - Users can create an account and log in.
-### - They have excess to a google form after login.
+### - They have access to a Google form after login.
-### - Once filled out, the users can click the done button at the bottom of the page which automatically download ChatGPT's response to the user's device
+### - Once filled out, the users can click the done button at the bottom of the page which automatically downloads ChatGPT's response to the user's device
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ## ADMIN

-### - With an admin account, one can excess the entire google form
+### - With an admin account, one can excess the entire Google form
 ### *Only be created by modifying role in MYSQL*
 ---------------------------------------------------------------------------------------------------------------------------------------------------
-# Fill in with actual creditials
+# Fill in with actual credentials

-### - Google form: HTML link of the google form (Make sure the form is pubished)
+### - Google form: HTML link of the Google form (Make sure the form is published)
-### - Google sheet (HTML): HTML link of the google sheet (Make sure the form is pubished)
+### - Google sheet (HTML): HTML link of the Google sheet (Make sure the form is published)
-### - Google sheet (CSV): link of the google in CSV format (Make sure the form is published)
+### - Google sheet (CSV): link of the Google in CSV format (Make sure the form is published)
 ### - ChatGPT API Key: Go to Playground OpenAI -> API Key
 ---------------------------------------------------------------------------------------------------------------------------------------------------
-##MYSQL Setup
+## MYSQL Setup

 ### - id -> BIGINT -> AUTO INCREMENT -> Primary Key
 ### - user_id -> BIGINT